 There are two options with counteroffers:

-The adverse action notice must clearly explain the specific reasons for the credit decision, identify the source of any consumer report used, and provide information about how the applicant can obtain additional details or report concerns about discrimination.
+The adverse action notice must clearly explain the specific reasons for the credit decision — and inconsistencies here are a common source of regulatory risk.
 Ensure the reasons for denial match the file.
 When adding the reason for denial in the adverse action notice, keep the following in mind:

 There are differences in who should receive an adverse action notice under ECOA and FCRA.
 Both rules work together regarding the content of adverse action notices.
 Disclosure of the consumer reporting agency used in the decision is required under FCRA Section 615 when the adverse action is based on information from a consumer report.